The 10 most famous bars in Toronto

 Established in 1944, this Yorkville establishment was originally located on Yonge Street north of Bloor before moving to its current Cumberland location.
 It's known for its rooftop patio, cheesily dubbed The Flight Deck.

-This bar nearly blew up the internet.
-Ever since news broke that there was a Harry Potter-themed bar in Toronto, this small spot on Dundas West was thrust into star status across the world.

-This Queen West bar acted as a pioneer for the Toronto cocktail renaissance.
-It's most well known in the city for its epic and insanely expensive cocktails.
+Sitting in the cellar of a historic building in the St. Lawrence Market area, C'est What has been a true beer lover's bar for over three decades.
+Taps, casks and bottles (plus a mean brunch) keep baiting folks to this beloved basement.

 This rustic, subterranean bar on Ossington is a throwback to the dusty saloons of the American West.
-It's arguably Toronto's most noteworthy live country music venue and bar.
+It's arguably Toronto's most recognized live country music venue and bar.

-The Church St. staple still draws massive weekend lineups for its drag shows.
+The Church St. staple has long drawn massive weekend lineups for its drag shows.
 It's one of the few hubs for drag culture in the city, where seasoned queens have residencies and aspiring acts try to land a recurring gig.

-Found in an alleyway between Brunswick and Borden is this not so secret hidden bar.
-It's a popular spot among locals, thanks to its lasting reputation for cheap drinks and a bohemian atmosphere.
+Once located in an alleyway, this watering hole has found new life with a bar-front that opens right on to College Street.
+It's a popular spot among locals thanks to its lasting reputation for cheap drinks and its boho atmosphere.

+Hector Vasquez at Green Room.
+With files from Jaclyn Skrobacky and Tanya Mok.

 Join the conversation Load comments